dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

     element and sometimes the last element of the versor.
 We will use the first element to store the scalar component.

+Since the other convention is also used often, pytransform3d provides the functions :func:`~pytransform3d.rotations.quaternion_wxyz_from_xyzw` and :func:`~pytransform3d.rotations.quaternion_xyzw_from_wxyz` for conversion.

 .. warning::

     The *antipodal* unit quaternions :math:`\boldsymbol{\hat{q}}` and
     :math:`-\boldsymbol{\hat{q}}` represent the same rotation (double cover).
+    This must be considered during operations like interpolation, distance calculation, or (approximate) equality checks.

 **Pros**